Table of Contents

-A “nursing home level of care”, also called a nursing facility level of care and abbreviated as NFLOC, is a measure of care needs that must be met for Medicaid nursing home admissions.
+A “nursing home level of care” (NHLOC), also called a nursing facility level of care (NFLOC), is a measure of care needs that must be met for Medicaid nursing home admissions.
 This level of care is also frequently used as a criteria for one to receive long-term care services and supports from a home and community based services (HCBS) Medicaid waiver.
-Please note; there is also a care need criteria for personal care assistance or attendant care through a state’s regular Medicaid program (commonly referred to as Aged, Blind and Disabled Medicaid for persons who fall into this category).
+Please note; there is also a care need criteria for personal care assistance or attendant care through a state’s regular Medicaid program.
+This program is commonly called Aged, Blind and Disabled Medicaid for persons who fall into this category.
 However, the care need requirement is often lower than a nursing home level of care.

 The term “nursing home level of care” is not easily definable, as there is no formal federal definition.
 Instead, each state and the District of Columbia has the task of defining what this means in their own state.
 Although the rules are not consistent from one state to the next, the following four areas are commonly considered when a state determines a person’s level of care need.
-Remember, these are generalizations, which means all states likely do not consider all four areas.
+These are generalizations; it is unlikely all states consider all four areas.

-One’s ability (or inability) to complete day to day activities, called activities of daily living (ADLs) are commonly taken into account.
-These are basic activities that a person must complete on a daily basis in order to take care of oneself.
-These activities include bathing and personal hygiene, putting clothes on and taking them off, using the toilet and cleaning up after oneself, mobility / transferring (walking from one room to another, getting out of bed and into a chair), and eating.
+One’s ability (or inability) to complete day to day activities, called activities of daily living (ADLs), are commonly considered.
+These are basic activities that a person must complete on a daily basis to take care of oneself.
+These activities include bathing and personal hygiene, dressing and undressing oneself, using the toilet and cleaning up after oneself, mobility / transferring (walking from one room to another, getting out of bed and into a chair), and eating.
 Take an online ADL assessment here.